Blackstone selling two jumbo loans for F&R buyout

-A $8 billion-equivalent Term Loan B is being shown to large institutional investors before an expected September launch, and a $5.5 billion bridge loan to high-yield bond issues has also been launched.
+A US$8bn-equivalent Term Loan B is being shown to large institutional investors before an expected September launch, and a US$5.5bn bridge loan to high-yield bond issues has also been launched.

 The deal is still awaiting regulatory clearance, and is expected to close between early August and early October, a person familiar with the situation said.

-The $13.5 billion financing is being led by JP Morgan, Bank of America Merrill Lynch and Citigroup.
+The US$13.5bn financing is being led by JP Morgan, Bank of America Merrill Lynch and Citigroup.
 BAML is leading the loan and JP Morgan is leading the bonds.

 The deal is the largest buyout financing since the financial crisis, and its launch has been eagerly awaited since the deal was underwritten in January.